rwhetten/DeepSeqAnalysis/docs/source/data-preprocessing-qc.rst

 \

 3. Using fastx-toolkit for exploratory analysis.
-The first exercise will use fastx-toolkit to analyze and process the `c3.fq.gz <https://drive.google.com/open?id=1DhVkPmszlpvH8dIKXef2iiSO-cF_cj-v>`_ sequence file, also found in the the `fullset.zip <https://drive.google.com/open?id=16W-W3t3DILI05cufENJRq8NnO1vz7mge>`_ archive.
+The first exercise will use fastx-toolkit to analyze and process the `c3.fq.gz <https://drive.google.com/open?id=1DhVkPmszlpvH8dIKXef2iiSO-cF_cj-v>`_ sequence file, also found in the the `fullset.zip <https://drive.google.com/open?id=16W-W3t3DILI05cufENJRq8NnO1vz7mge>`_ archive (Both files can be directly downloaded via console using the following 'code <https://drive.google.com/open?id=1BUfKBMhhYyXPQVqKMSSUDVJg-zIVjcpD>'_).
 The fastx-toolkit programs are simple and somewhat dated, but still useful.
 Download the `QCexercises.sh <https://drive.google.com/open?id=1ERJJYdJciiw0Z3q0LDUfm-QGPcwpdxrB>`_ shell script with exercises.

 \